Vale End’s Blue Lady ghost

 Real ghosts’ stories – Notes from the other side

-Mary Ritter Spaulding remembers her life as a series of pregnancies, during which she was uneasy about something that she has never defined.
+Mary Ritter Spaulding remembers her life as a series of pregnancies, during which she was uneasy about something that she never defined.
 When her last child was born, it was a turning point for her.
 However, while genealogical records show Lyman (born 1806) as her youngest child, she insists that James was her last.
-We have found no records of a son named James, and perhaps that has something to do with her haunting.

-However, Mary Ritter Spaulding is not alone at Vale End Cemetery, and she may remain there to defend her family–or perhaps the living–from less pleasant spirits at Vale End and nearby Wilton, NH.
+However, Mary Ritter Spaulding is not alone at Vale End Cemetery, and she may remain there to defend her family — or perhaps the living — from less pleasant spirits at Vale End and nearby Wilton, NH.

 my best friend tyler went ther after curfew and his friend found a tenis ball by her grave. he threw the ball into the bushes right next to her grave. less than 3 mins. later the ball rolled back to in front of her grave. good luck if you visit. dont go alone